-Nobody likes feeling manipulated; however, people are duped by data visualizations everyday.
-From political issues to sports statistics, to the recent report you received on the ROI of your company blog, the internet and reports are flooded with examples of misleading data visualization.
+From political issues to sports statistics and the recent report you received on the ROI of your company blog, the internet as well as informational reports are flooded with examples of misleading data visualization.

-The best way to safeguard from misinformation is to arm yourself with tech-appropriate analytical and evaluative skills that will expose the most oversimplified and malicious data visualizations.
-In the following feature we will present some most common data misrepresentations together with some tips on how not to fail when presenting data.Learn how to spot the common tricks used to manipulate data and how to avoid the pitfalls for your own data visualizations.
+The best way to safeguard from misinformation is to arm yourself with tech-appropriate analytical online data visualization tools and evaluative skills that will expose the most oversimplified or malicious data visualizations.

 Infamous for its overuse in politics, the truncated y-axis is a classic way to visually mislead.
 Take a look at the graph above, comparing people with jobs to people on welfare.
 At first glance, the visual dynamics of the graph suggest people on welfare to number four times as many as people with jobs.
 Numbers don’t lie, however, and when analyzed, they point out much less sensational facts than the data visualization would suggest.